How PPD Affects Marriage

 If you’re struggling with marriage problems during postpartum depression, know that you are not alone.
-Many couples face marital problems during this difficult time and learn to work through them in healthy ways.
+Many couples face marital problems and learn to work through them healthily during this difficult time.

 Here are some tips to cope with and heal marriage problems during PPD:

-- Recognize the Causes: It is important for couples to acknowledge the underlying cause of their marital problems.
-By taking a step back and looking at the root of their strained relationship, couples can make the healthy steps towards mending their partnership.
+- Recognize the Causes: Couples must acknowledge their marital problems’ underlying causes.
+By taking a step back and looking at the root of their strained relationship, couples can make healthy steps towards mending their partnership.

 - Communicate: Communicating emotions is hard at any point in life, but may be especially hard during postpartum depression.
 Talking about your feelings with your partner will make you feel better and will shed light on how the other is feeling.

-- Support Each Other: It is natural for people to become so focused on their own feelings that they forget about their partner feels.
+- Support Each Other: It is natural for people to become so focused on their own feelings that they forget about their partner’s feelings.
 Showing support and concern for your partner can help to bring the two of you closer together.

-- Seek Help: Seeking outside counseling—whether it’s together or separate—is a positive way to cope with postpartum depression marriage problems.
-A professional therapist or counselor can provide you with the tools you need to keep your relationship healthy.
-Simply talking about your feelings and having them validated by a professional is enough to make a couple feel more confident moving forward.
+- Seek Help: Seeking outside counseling—whether it’s together or separately—is a positive way to cope with postpartum depression and marriage problems.
+A professional therapist or counselor can give you the tools you need to keep your relationship healthy.
+Simply talking about your feelings and having them validated by a professional makes a couple feel more confident moving forward.

 - Remember it is Temporary: Ultimately, keeping the situation in perspective is important.
 If you are seeking postpartum depression treatment, then you know this condition will eventually pass.
 Remembering that the depression will go away can help you stay realistic about any relationship challenges you face.